3100, Accessibility

 • maintained in a secure environment in the facility, as well as during transfer between clinics and in between home and office visits.

 Written consent is required for the release of personally identifiable information, except as may be necessary to provide services to the client or as required by law, with appropriate safeguards for confidentiality.
 If the client is 17 years old or younger, the client’s parent, managing conservator or guardian, as authorized by Chapter 32 of the Texas Family Code or by federal law or regulations, must authorize the release.
-HIV information should be handled according to law.
+HIV information should be handled per federal or state law.

-Grantees and subgrantees must maintain for the time specified by HHSC all records pertaining to client services, contracts and payments.
+Grantees and subrecipients must maintain for the time specified by HHSC, all records about client services, contracts and payments.
 Grantees must follow contract provisions, maintain medical records for at least seven years after the close of the contract and follow the retention standards of the appropriate licensing entity.
-All records relating to services must be accessible for examination at any reasonable time to representatives of HHSC and as required by law.
+All records about services must be accessible for examination at any reasonable time to representatives of HHSC and as required by law.

 3500, Personnel Policy and Procedures

 Grantees must develop and maintain personnel policies and procedures to ensure clinical staff are hired, trained and evaluated appropriately to their job position.
-Contracted staff must also be trained and evaluated according to their responsibilities.
+Contracted staff must also be trained and evaluated per their responsibilities.
 Job descriptions, including those for contracted personnel, must specify required qualifications and licensure.
-It is recommended that grantees follow the Advisory Committee on Immunization Practices (ACIP) for immunization of healthcare workers.
+It is recommended that grantees follow the Advisory Committee on Immunization Practices (ACIP) for immunization of health care workers.
 All staff must be appropriately identified with a name badge.
 Personnel policies and procedures must include:

 • job descriptions, including those for contracted personnel;